 4. Upgrade and downgrade Snap packages

-If you want to upgrade a Snap package to a newer version, use the command below:
+You can also do it manually.
+If you want to upgrade a Snap package to a newer version manually, use the command below:

 sudo snap refresh <package>

 If the package is already the newer version, it will throw an error.